beholdenkey/Installing-Nautobot-on-RHEL-A-Complete-Walk-Through/README.md

 ## Synopsis

 This guide assists users in installing Nautobot on Red Hat Enterprise Linux.
-Although this installation guide focused on supporting organizations that require an increased standard of security, it can easily be forked and modified to support the needs of others.
-I will go through the process of installation, hardening, and STIG implementation.
+Although this installation guide focuses on supporting organizations that require an increased standard of security, it can easily be forked and modified to support the needs of others.
+I will go through the installation, hardening, and STIG implementation.
 In addition, I will be using the ansible-playbook for the RHEL 8 STIG implementation.
 Please refer to the resources directory for the links to these repositories.
 Also, if you are not familiar with the dependencies of Nautobot, I highly recommend that you do some reading because nautobot consists of a rather diverse Application Stack.

 ## Dependencies